- Building Stone

 Crystal Marble Stone, as its name implies is a type of marble that has recrystallized over a long time due to heat pressure from molten and hot magma and form large crystals.
 Its constituent crystals, which are often large and visible to the naked eye, distinguish crystal marble from sedimentary carbonate stone.

-The process of forming crystal marble is similar to metamorphic stones, so it is considered as a limestone metamorphic stone.
+The process of forming crystal marble is similar to metamorphic stones, so it is considered a limestone metamorphic stone.
 Minerals such as hematite, quartz, calcite, and wollastonite are the constituents of this type of stone.
 If the amount of quartz ore is high, then its hardness will be higher.

 The color of crystal marble stone is pure, white, and crystalline, and sometimes it has streaks and dark lines in gray.
 The presence of dark and gray lines in this stone indicates the carbonaceous material in it.